 - Route guides

-UAL has a number of older buildings that do not have step-free access.
+UAL has some older buildings that do not have step-free access.
 If you need step-free access please contact email@example.com to discuss your needs.

 If you’ve been offered a place at UAL

 Early communication helps us to ensure that any support you need is in place from the start of your course.
-We suggest that you:
+You can contact firstname.lastname@example.org if you are applying for a course and would like advice.

-The Disability Service is a confidential service and will not share your information with other University departments until you give us permission.
+The Disability Service is a confidential service.
+We won't share information with other University departments until you give us permission.
+Please read the Disability Service Confidentiality Guide (PDF 1201KB) for full details.

-Medical or diagnostic evidence is required to access disability support and funding.
-Find out more about the medical evidence requirements.
+You’ll need evidence to access disability support and funding.
+Find out more about the evidence requirements.

 Please email evidence to email@example.com or post a photocopy to: